Skip to main content

 1. Pass: The student continues in the program toward the PhD.

-2. Pass with condition: The student must complete the conditions set by the committee (for example, teaching a specific course, or rewriting the research proposal).
+2. Pass with condition: The student must complete the conditions set by the committee (for example, teaching or taking a specific course, or rewriting the research proposal for approval by the committee).

 Dissertation Advisory Committees (DAC)

 MCO PhD candidates report their progress to a dissertation advisory committee (DAC) at the beginning of each academic year to encourage forward thinking.
 The DAC may require more frequent meetings depending on the student’s progress, especially in the completion phase.
-The student invites 3-4 faculty members to join the DAC.
-The committee members may be the same as the candidacy xam committee, or the student may elect to choose new members.
+The student invites three to four faculty members to join the DAC.
+The committee members may be the same as the candidacy exam committee, or the student may elect to choose new members.
 Membership must include at least two faculty members from the MCO training program.

 DAC meetings serve as an opportunity for the student and advisor to assess progress and plans and receive feedback for the year (next DAC) and longer term (Defense).
 Integral to these meetings is the preparation of a DAC report that summarizes progress, challenges, and future directions.
 The substance and format of the report will evolve as students progress through the program.
 The advisor should be involved in the planning, drafting, and finalizing stages of the DAC report.